SoRoS-Community/SoRoS-Community.github.io/README.md

 # The SoRoS Community Website.
-> The SoRoS stands for swedish The SoRoS stands for Social Robotics Sweden.
+> The SoRoS stands for Social Robotics Sweden.
 We are a community that consists scholars who are working on social robotics applications in Sweden.
 Social roboics is a complecated field which involves from classic robotics to phycology.
 We work together to make sure that robot will be with us.

 [![Build Status][travis-image]][travis-url]